Skip to main content

 Course outcomes

-• Knowledge to become recognised as an aircraft maintenance engineer
+• Knowledge to become recognised as an aircraft structures engineer.

-• A strong pathways to continue your study and enhance your career opportunities
+• A strong pathway to continue your study and enhance your career opportunities.

 Entry requirements